List of Future Card Buddyfight episodes

 From October 2, 2015, to March 25, 2017, dubbing was skipped for reasons unknown.
 Dubbing of the series was paused for the second half of Hundred (season 2, starting with episode 26) and the entirety of Triple D (Season 3).
 Dubbing resumed from X's first episode (season 4) and has continued since.
 Treated as episodes 90-165 for the whole series, the 76 skipped Future Card Buddyfight episodes remain undubbed.

 Future Card Buddyfight Triple D's first opening theme from episodes 1 to 27 was "Chronograph" by Natsuhiro Takaaki.
 The second opening theme from episodes 28 to 51 is "DDD" by Shouta Aoi.
 The first ending theme from episodes 1 to 27 was "Wakey☆Thump SHOOTER" by Sora Tokui.
 The second ending theme from episode 28 to 39 is "Yume no Hikari-kun no Mirai" by Aina Aiba.
 The third ending theme from episode 40 to 51 is "Unite (Live Forever)" by British duo Bars and Melody.

 Future Card Buddyfight X's first opening theme from episodes 1 to 29 is "Brave Soul Fight!" by Sora Tokui and Shūta Morishima.
 They performed both Japanese and English versions.
 The second opening theme from episode 30 to 52 is "Buddyfighter x Buddyfighter" by Jun Shirota.
 The first ending theme from episodes 1 to 29 is "Fight Against the Wind" (known in Japanese as "Mukai Kaze ni Fight") by Ayana Kinoshita (both Japanese and English).
 The second opening theme from episodes 30 to 52 is "B.O.F" by Poppin'Party.

 Future Card Buddyfight Ace's opening theme is "Saa Ikō!" ("Let's Go!") by Poppin'Party (Japanese and English).
-The first ending theme was "Buddy☆Funny Days" by Takumi Mano, Daiki Kobayashi & Shuuta Morishima (Japanese) and Brian P (English) from episodes 1 to 22.
+The first ending theme was "Buddy☆Funny Days" by Takumi Mano, Daiki Kobayashi & Shuta Morishima (Japanese) and Brian P (English) from episodes 1 to 22.
 The second ending theme from episode 23 to 43 is Niji no Yakusoku by Shuuta Morishima.